Nourish Your Fire With Care

-At times, we enjoy the dynamic warmth and energy of a robust fire.
-At other times, our flames may dwindle, hopefully leaving glowing embers that we can resuscitate.
-I’m sure you’ve experienced wild days where your flames seem to surge, out of control; a powerful mix of exuberance and chaos, sometimes dangerous.
-And with our last earthly breath, our flames are extinguished – leaving fading images that dance in the memories of our loved ones.
+At times, we enjoy the dynamic warmth and energy of a robust blaze within us.
+I’m sure you’ve experienced wild days where your internal fire seems to surge, out of control, a powerful mix of exuberance and chaos.

 Parents also have to nurture the flames of our offspring.

-Many of us, in enthusiasm and love rush around looking for wood to heap on the flames.
-For some reason, we are especially enthusiastic in piling logs onto our childrens’ fires.
+Many of us, in enthusiasm and love, rush around looking for wood to pile onto our own and each other’s fires.
+For some reason, we are especially enthusiastic about piling logs onto our children’s fires.

-Our fervent desire to see massive, roaring flames has us heaping on more wood at every opportunity, with significant negative consequences.
+Our fervent desire to see a massive, roaring bonfire has us heaping on more wood at every opportunity, with significant negative consequences.

-I invite you to read and remember this beautiful little poem, written by Judy Brown, an educational leader, author and poet.
-I carry it with me each day in my binder, a simple reminder that sometimes doing less is more, especially as a parent.
+Instead of blindly feeding the fire, I invite you to read and remember this beautiful little poem, written by Judy Brown, an educational leader, author, and poet.
+I carry it with me always, a simple reminder that sometimes doing less is more, especially as a parent.

 What makes a fire burn